 The Nvidia GeForce MX350 is a dedicated entry-level mobile graphics card for laptops.
-It was released in February 2020 and is based on the same CGP107 chip with 640 shaders as the Nvidia GeForce GTX 1050 for laptops.
-The memory bus seems to be cut in half to 64 bit (GDDR5).
+It was released in February 2020 and is based on the same GP107 Pascal chip with 640 shaders as the Nvidia GeForce GTX 1050 for laptops.
+The memory bus is cut in half to 64 bit (GDDR5).

-The GP107.670-A1 chip is manufactured in a 16 nm FinFET process and offers a number of new features at the time (Pascal release), including support for DisplayPort 1.4 (ready), HDMI 2.0b, HDR, Simultaneous Multi-Projection (SMP) as well as improved H.265 video de- and encoding (PlayReady 3.0).
+The GP107-670-A1 chip is manufactured in a 14 nm FinFET process at Samsung and offers a number of new features, including support for DisplayPort 1.4 (ready), HDMI 2.0b, HDR, Simultaneous Multi-Projection (SMP) as well as improved H.265 video de- and encoding (PlayReady 3.0).
 A full list of improvements and the new Pascal desktop GPUs is available in our dedicated Pascal architecture article.

 In new Nvidia drivers drivers the GeForce MX350 appeared with the hardware ID 1C94.